steevanb/symfony-form-options-builder/Documentation/formoptionsbuilder.md

 Root FormType
 -------------

-If your FormType is the root one, you can use RootFormOptionsBuilder to access new methods :
+If your FormType is the root one, you should use `RootFormOptionsBuilder`:

 ```php
 use steevanb\SymfonyFormOptionsBuilder\FormOptionsBuilder\RootFormOptionsBuilder;